 In the last few years, the bank sector of Bangladesh is passing through a difficult time.
-Experts claim that the increasing trend of Non-performing loans is one of the big factors for this crisis.
+Experts are claimed that increasing trend of Non-performing loan one of the big factor for this crisis.
 There is no way but to reduce the defaulted loan in case of stability in the banking.
 The lack of proper supervision and absence of good governance has resulted in the dreadful culture of default loans in the banking of Bangladesh.
 According to the BB report "The volume of Non-performing loans Ratio stood at 8.1 % in Dec 2020, compared with the ratio of 8.9 % in the previous quarter despite close monitoring of the central bank.
 The NPLs rose to Tk.
-961.02 billion as of the financial year of 2020, from Tk.
-943.03 billion in the previous year (2019), according to Bangladesh Bank's (BB) latest statistics.
+961.02 billion as financial year of 2020, from Tk.
+943.03 billion on the previous year (2019), according to Bangladesh Bank's (BB) latest statistics.
 It was Tk.
 594.0 billion as in 2015.